bigodrigo/PokedexReactProject/README.md

 # Pokédex React Version
 ## (Last Update) - 29/01/2024
-### This project is a milestone of a FullStack developer course, the final challenge for Frontend, serving to reinforce foundational principles and then upload it to a GitHub repository.
+### This project is a significant milestone of a FullStack developer course, serving as the final challenge for Frontend development.
+Its purpose is to reinforce foundational principles and then upload the completed project to a GitHub repository.

 ## Table of contents